Christmas is here; never mind that it is only mid-November.

 On my way home yesterday evening I saw the beginnings of something that used to get me depressed when December approaches; that ‘harmattan-ic’ look and feel in the air.

 As I grew up though, that feeling disappeared; I guess I could blame it on the loss of my childhood!
 I began to get depressed when the harmattan season set in; I can’t quite say exactly when I started to feel that way, but I associated it with when the dry leaves start to fall off the trees.
-So, for years after, December brought on that feeling of acute dissatisfaction, restlessness and sadness.
+So, for years after, December brought on that feeling of acute dissatisfaction, of restlessness and unexplained sadness.

 Lately however, I have had to free myself; because this month celebrates Christs, who represents freedom and salvation to me.
 So gradually, I began to do stuff that make me happy: a few Christmases ago, I actually bought and strung up christmas lights, and last year, I bought those red/white hats for my sisters and I, so that even though all we did was wear the hats and stared at the lights, and/or watched TV, I got myself up and out of the pits!
 And, who knows what I would get up to this time?